Kyriosity/read-write/readme+/dev/design/design_samples.md

 ### Multiuser

-Chess assumes two players (i.e. multiuser application), who make moves in turn or decide to end the game, but there's an arbiter and timer, who follow the game and may change its progress.
+Chess assumes two players (i.e. multiuser application), who make moves in turn or decide to end the game, but there's a judge and timer, who follow the game and may change its progress.
 Thus any action (start, move, resign, undo) requires the approval or notification of others.

 ### Multi-value note of the _move_